Pete-Andrew/har_decoder/readme.md

 Once this is done:
 - Place the .har file in the 'inputFiles' folder included with this code.
 - To run the tool open the terminal in vs code and enter 'node script.js'
-- This will then unpack the .har file, parse the contents into a JSON object
-- Then export the images into the 'outputFiles' folder.
+- This will then unpack the .har file, parse the contents into a JSON object and then export the images into the 'outputFiles' folder.

 I have included a test .har file as an example.